Minnesota Frost: Inaugural season

 Ahead of the team's inaugural game in January 2024, it was announced that Kendall Coyne Schofield would serve as team captain, with Kelly Pannek and Lee Stecklein serving as alternate captains.
-The team played its first game on January 3, facing PWHL Boston in Lowell, Massachusetts.
+The team played its first game on January 3, facing Pwhl Boston in Lowell, Massachusetts.
 Taylor Heise scored the first goal in franchise history, and Minnesota went on to win by a score of 3–2.
-Minnesota made its home debut three days later, on January 6, defeating Montreal by a score of 3–0 in front of 13,316 fans, which set a new record for attendance at a professional women's hockey game.
+Minnesota made its home debut three days later, on January 6, defeating PWHL Montreal by a score of 3–0 in front of 13,316 fans, which set a new record for attendance at a professional women's hockey game.
 Grace Zumwinkle recorded a hat-trick in the game, and Maddie Rooney recorded the shutout.

 On May 5, 2024, the team secured the fourth seed in the inaugural PWHL playoffs.
 PWHL Minnesota beat first-ranked PWHL Toronto in a five-game semifinal series, completing a reverse sweep after losing the first two games and advancing to the finals against PWHL Boston.
 In the finals, PWHL Minnesota won a close-fought series.
 The championship came down to a decisive Game 5; Minnesota overcame a double-overtime loss in Game 4 at home to win 3–0 on the road at Boston's Tsongas Center.
 This made Minnesota the PWHL's inaugural Walter Cup champions.
 Heise led the playoffs in scoring and won the inaugural Ilana Kloss Playoff MVP Award.
 After the season, Zumwinkle was named the PWHL's rookie of the year.

 Natalie Darwitz parted ways with the team in June 2024, with Ken Klee taking over as acting general manager.
 In September, the team hired Melissa Caruso as its new general manager.